 by Jenna Chapman

 Jenna Chapman is a Stockbridge High School graduate who loves curling up with a book or listening to an audiobook on evening walks around her neighborhood in Chicago.
-Look for more reading suggestions on the book blog she and her partner co-author at instagram.com/neverdogear.
+You can find more reading suggestions on the book blog she and her partner have on instagram.com/neverdogear.